openaps/docs/docs/Setup/rpi.md

 Path 2 is considered the most convenient approach for those with more experience with coding and allows the RPi2 to be set up without the use of cables, which is also known as a headless install.
 Either path will work and the path you choose is a matter of personal preference.
 Either way, it is recomended that you purchase your RPi2 as a CanaKit, which includes everything you will need for a GUI install.

+**Important: if you purchased a Raspberry Pi 2 with a preformatted SD Card, then it will run some version of the operating system Rasbian (based off of the Linux Debian).
+In order for OpenAPS to run, you must be on release 8.0 codename Jessie.
+If you are on the older version 7.8 codename Wheezy, you must go through Path 3 listed below.
+Check the documentation for Path 3 to determine what version of Raspian you were sent.**

 For the Path 1 GUI install you will need:

 * A Raspberry Pi 2 CanaKit, which includes several essential accessories in one package (See e.g. http://www.amazon.com/CanaKit-Raspberry-Complete-Original-Preloaded/dp/B008XVAVAW)